remideso/remideso.github.io/Public School Fiscal Code (3).md

 # Research Topic:

-Education funding and resource allocation may be influenced by disparities in student experiences across different school enviorments.
-This research explores how factors such as poverty levels, and racial demographics influence the level of which a district is supported and subsized by federal funds.
+Education funding and resource allocation may be influenced by disparities in student experiences across different school environments.
+This research explores how factors such as poverty levels, and racial demographics influence the level at which a district is supported and subsidized by federal funds.

 # Research Problem

 Federal funding plays a significant role in addressing disparities in education, particularly for marginalized communities.
-This research aims to analyze how the allocation of federal funding, particularly Title I funding, correlates with socio-economic disparities, such as racial composition and poverty levels, in school districts.
+This research aims to analyze how the allocation of federal funding, particularly Title I funding, correlates with socioeconomic disparities, such as racial composition and poverty levels, in school districts.
 By focusing on the data available—such as Title I revenue, free and reduced-price lunch participation, and student demographics—this research will identify patterns–if any– in funding allocation and how these may relate to disparities across different communities.

-This study is especially relevent in light of recent political and policy debates surrounding educational equity, school funding cuts, and the rollback of affirmative action programs.As public schools navigate this increase in economic pressures and the shifting of federal priorities,it isparamount to understand whether schools that serve Black and Hispanic communities are being equitably supported—or further marginalized.
+This study is especially relevant in light of recent political and policy debates surrounding educational equity, school funding cuts, and the rollback of affirmative action programs.
+As public schools navigate this increase in economic pressures and the shifting of federal priorities, it is paramount to understand whether schools that serve Black and Hispanic communities are being equitably supported—or further marginalized.

 # Reading My Data: